Installation

 You can download the latest MOFED driver from here.

-This section introduces the example of installation from the tgz archive.
+This section introduces the example of installation from the tgz archive of MOFED driver version 23.10.

 MOFED Driver Selection